-Small businesses rightly want to maximise their revenue and reduce costs, and therefore it is completely understandable that they look at the costs of processing credit card payments and opt to take cash or bank transfers, where possible.
-However, while they may save the 1.75% transaction fees, it is not as simple as that: relying on cash or bank transfers has many drawbacks that survey evidence shows can cost a business much more than the transaction fee.
-Worldpay indicates that the cost to a business is £23145 per SME.
-And that cost doesn’t just reply to retailers who are taking payment instore, but to trades people and all others offering services in the field like, for example, cleaners or personal trainers.
+Small businesses rightly want to maximise their revenue and reduce costs.
+It is therefore completely understandable that they look at the costs of processing credit card payments and opt to take cash or bank transfers.
+However, there are many benefits for small businesses if they take card payments.
+While they may save on the transaction fees, if they take cash, it is not that simple.
+Survey evidence shows relying on cash or bank transfers can cost a business much more than the transaction fee.
+Worldpay indicates that the cost to a business is £23,145 per SME.
+And that cost doesn’t just reply to retailers who are taking payment in-store.
+It also refers to trades people and all others offering services in the field like, for example, cleaners or personal trainers.

-Read on to find out exactly what those drawbacks are and how a card payments solution can help you optimize revenue and track payments.
+Read on to find out exactly what those drawbacks.
+In addition, how a card payments solution can help you optimise revenue and track payments.

 Make Sure You Don’t Lose Customers

-According to the UK Payments Market report, in 2019 the number of people who only used cash once a month doubled to 7.4 million from just two years previous to that - While we know that number has also significantly accelerated during the pandemic.
-In addition, in that same year, card payments overtook cash as the first choice to make payments at 51 percent of all payments in the UK in 2019.
+According to the UK Payments Market report, in 2019 the number of people who only used cash once a month doubled to 7.4 million compared to just two years previous.
+In addition, in that same year, card payments overtook cash as the first choice for making payments.

 In short, if you are not offering your customers the opportunity to pay by card, you will lose business opportunities.
-This is not just for retailers where insisting on cash will unfortunately lead to customers walking out empty handed or promising to go to the cash point and ‘can you keep it for me’ but never coming back.
-It also affects those in the service industry both those who make home visits and those you work online.
+This is not just for retailers where, if they insist on cash, customers will walk out empty handed.
+It also affects those in the service industry, both those who make home visits and who work online.
 Do you think that if a customer must go to a cash point to get cash, they will use your cleaning or handyman business again?
 You just severely inconvenienced them.
 Not to mention it wasted a lot of time and was inefficient for you.
 You can always offer to send them an invoice but that has its issues that we will cover later.

 Safety and Hygiene

 With coronavirus it is imperative to offer credit payments for safety reasons.
-You don’t want to handle cash that may potentially have coronavirus on it, and, more importantly, how do you think your customer will feel if they have to take change from you – In particular, when they know you have been going to numerous households.
+Your customers don’t want to have to handle change from you.
+In particular, when they know you have been going to numerous households.

 Get More Sales

 People spend more when using cards compared to cash.
-Ever wandered around a shop and discussed with your friend, or yourself, if you have enough money for something?
+Ever wandered around a shop and discussed with your friend, or yourself, if you have enough money?
 Put a few items back?
 You are not alone; your customer is doing the same.
 And, while most of them have a budget, a card enables them to go over a little, cash does not.

 Reduce Late and Non-Payments

-An unfortunate statistic is that about 50,000 small businesses go under every year because of late payments and suffer because of non-payment.
-This does not only affect freelancers and agencies who are waiting for payments from larger companies they invoiced, but also trades and service businesses taking payments from their customers.
-In the case of large companies who simply refuse to pay invoices on time little can be done from offering them card payments; however, for those self-employed in the service sector, offering card payments can help.
+An unfortunate statistic is that about 50,000 small businesses go under every year because of late or non-payment.
+This does not only affect freelancers and agencies who are waiting for payments from larger companies.
+It also affects trades and service businesses taking payments from their customers.
+If you offer card payments, it makes it easier for your customers to pay.

 For example, cases of late and non-payment can arise when a driving instructor, cleaner or plumber does a job and then expects cash payment before it starts.
 In the event a customer says they don’t have any cash it creates an awkward situation in which the business has to decide to go ahead and provide the service or walk away.
 It is likely that they will opt to go ahead and then must chase the payment at another time.
 Card payments can resolve this as it is extremely unlikely that the customer has no card in the house.